-- Obtaining a copy of tests or scoring devices - Sharing or attaining exams/assignments/problems/solutions on Chegg or similar platforms. - Using another student's answers during an examination - Providing another student questions or answers to or copies of examination questions - Having another person impersonate the student to assist the student academically. - Impersonating another student to assist the student academically. - Representing as one's own work the product of someone else's creativity. - Using, or having available for use, notes or other unpermitted materials during "closed book" examinations. - Duplicating any portion of another student's homework, paper, project, laboratory report, take-home examination, electronic file, or application for submission as accepting a copy of tests or scoring devices

-- Having someone other than the student prepares any portion of the student's homework, paper, project, laboratory report, take-home examination, electronic file, or application, other than for a teacher-approved collaborative effort. - Permitting another student to copy any portion of another student's homework, paper, project, laboratory report, take-home examination, electronic file, or application other than for a teacher-approved collaborative effort. - Using any portion of copyrighted or published material, including but not limited to electronic or print media, without crediting the source. - Any other action intended to obtain credit for work that is not one's own.
+- Obtaining a copy of tests or scoring devices - Sharing or attaining exams/assignments/problems/solutions on Chegg or similar platforms. - Using another student's answers during an examination - Providing another student questions or answers to or copies of examination questions - Having another person impersonate the student to assist the student academically. - Impersonating another student to assist the student academically. - Representing as one's own work the product of someone else's creativity. - Using, or having available for use, notes or other unpermitted materials during "closed book" examinations. - Duplicating any portion of another student's homework, paper, project, laboratory report, take-home examination, electronic file, or application for submission as accepting a copy of tests or scoring devices - Having someone other than the student prepares any portion of the student's homework, paper, project, laboratory report, take-home examination, electronic file, or application, other than for a teacher-approved collaborative effort. - Permitting another student to copy any portion of another student's homework, paper, project, laboratory report, take-home examination, electronic file, or application other than for a teacherapproved collaborative effort. - Using any portion of copyrighted or published material, including but not limited to electronic or print media, without crediting the source. - Any other action intended to obtain credit for work that is not one's own. - Regarding the use of Artificial Intelligence: our Provost has expressed to "Let us all make sure we are learning and sharing best practices and not allowing AI to do the learning for us."
+In this course, any work you submit for credit must represent your own ideas and understanding of the assigned material.
+If you are uncertain about any case where your use of AI may be in conflict with University or course standards, please see me to discuss your concerns.